HTML Input Pattern Attribute to Validate Non-Latin International Characters

 Quirks of the HTML Input Pattern Attribute Regex

-• Unicode aware similar to JavaScript’s UTF-16, BUT don’t add the “u” flag, it is present internally, as are the anchors ^ and $.
+• Unicode supported like JavaScript’s UTF-16, BUT don’t add the “u” flag, it is present internally, as are the anchors ^ and $.

 • Not supported: